 In years past, schoolwide programs would develop and submit a paper application and plan.
 The state recognizes that the planning stage is labor intensive and time consuming in terms of compliance to the law.
-In order to promote consistency in plans and school improvement efforts, North Dakota has integrated the Title I schoolwide program planning into the web-based tool, AdvancED Adaptive System of School Improvement Support Tool (ASSIST).
+In order to promote consistency in plans and school improvement efforts, North Dakota has integrated the Title I schoolwide program planning into the web-based tool, Cognia: myjourney.
 However, schools must understand that simply participating in a tool does not guarantee schoolwide status at the end of the school year.
 The school MUST meet the rigorous federal schoolwide requirements to achieve schoolwide status.
 Please note districts must create a schoolwide plan for each "organized" grade level configuration requesting to become a Title I schoolwide program, not a district-wide plan.
-If multiple schools within a district are planning to become schoolwide schools, the ASSIST must reflect each individual school's needs in separate plans.
+If multiple schools within a district are planning to become schoolwide schools, myjourney must reflect each individual school's needs in separate plans.